-HMRC - OT14300 - PRT: Provisional Expenditure Allowance - Outline
+HMRC - OT14300 - Allowance - Outline

 Provisional expenditure allowance was abolished with effect for chargeable periods beginning after 30 June 2009.
 However the clawback provisions (see OT14350) will continue to have effect in respect of provisional allowance given for chargeable periods ending on or before 30 June 2009.